 The history of men's fragrances

-With the passage of time, the art of perfumery underwent a significant evolution, leading to the creation of more distinct and complex men's fragrances.
+With the passage of time, the art of perfumery underwent a significant evolution, leading to the creation of more distinct men's fragrances.
 The Renaissance, in particular, played a pivotal role in this evolution.
-European royalty and aristocracy of this era embraced the use of fragrances, with men often adorning intricate blends that mirrored their wealth and refinement.
+European royalty and aristocracy of this era embraced the use of fragrances, with men often adorning blends that mirrored their wealth and refinement.
 This trend continued into the 18th and 19th centuries, witnessing the emergence of iconic men's fragrances that are still revered today, such as Eau de Cologne and Fougère.